-MANY SOUTHERN CALIFORNIANS BELIEVE that the so-called "Big One"-a major earthquake on the southern San Andreas Fault-is the one they need to fear most.
-When such an earthquake does occur, many people will be without water or power for weeks to months.
-Earthquakes of this size happen once every 150 years or so, and can happen any time.
+Many southern Californians believe that the so-called "Big One"-a major earthquake on the southern San Andreas fault-is the one they need to fear most.
 But recent earthquakes have shown that magnitude 6 events in densely populated areas can be the "big one" to those living in the impacted areas.
-The 1994 Northridge earthquake, for example, was not considered a major earthquake.
+The Northridge earthquake, for example, was large in seismological terms, but it wasn't considered a major or great earthquake.
 Still, it had disastrous effects.
-The magnitude 6.7 temblor caused 57 deaths, more than 10,000 injuries and an estimated \$40-42 billion in property losses.
-California experiences earthquakes as large as the 1994 Northridge or 1989 Loma Prieta quakes (or larger) twice each decade, on average.
+The 6.7 temblor caused 57 deaths, more than 9,000 injuries and more than \$40 billion in property losses.

 Some southern Californians might be thinking, "It won't happen to me!"
 And, perhaps some of those affected by the Northridge earthquake thought the same thing before 4:31 a.m. on January 17, 1994.
 But it can happen!
 Seismologists estimate that more than 200 faults in southern California are capable of producing earthquakes of magnitude 6 or more.
 You can be affected even if you don't live or work near the fault that ruptures.
 Residents and business owners in Santa Monica, Fillmore and other areas outside the San Fernando Valley also experienced strong ground shaking and considerable damage as a result of the earthquake.
 Whether the next earthquake in southern California occurs on the San Andreas or a fault capable of producing only a magnitude 6 event, communications, transportation and utility systems in your area might be impacted.
 Police, fire and other agencies that normally provide emergency services in an efficient manner might be overwhelmed and unable to assist your neighborhood for at least 72 hours.
 Neighborhoods can greatly reduce the impacts of moderate and major earthquakes and other disasters by preparing and responding as a group.